theflowong/trippy_trees/README.md

 ----
 ## To Install & View Locally:

 1. This project uses <a href="https://processing.org/">Processing 3</a>, which is a programming language for creating visual art and prototypes and all that jazz.
+It's built on Java.
 Before you begin, <a href="https://processing.org/download/">download Processing 3</a> on your computer.

 2. Download this repo on your local computer.